 The Lifa Active Light is one of our Gear Guy’s favorite sun shirts.
 The shirt’s cut gives it more of a ski-mountaineering feel, but the lightweight synthetic fabric will wick moisture and keep you cool whether you’re going hard in the sun on a mountain bike or spending the day at the ski resort.

-This past winter, our contributor Heather Hansman wrote a review of the best all-mountain skis for women.
-Out of dozens of pairs, she named the Daemon Birdie Ski the best playful freeride ski.
-“The Daemon Birdie is loose and playful, surfy in softer snow, easy to direct in crud, and well-suited to pivoty turns in bumps,” Hansman wrote.
+Last winter, our contributor Heather Hansman wrote a review of the best all-mountain skis for women.
+Out of dozens of pairs, she named the Daemon Birdie the best playful freeride ski.
+“The Daemon Birdie is loose and playful, surfy in softer snow, easy to direct in crud, and well suited to pivoty turns in bumps,” Hansman wrote.